JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 - Albion Free Market's system uses upgrade items prices to calculate the flip profit.
 In short, the total cost of the flip is the base item + upgrade items + taxes and fess.
 - All taxes and fess are calculated automatically.
-- You can load prices from The Albion Online Data Project, chossing one or more Buy Locations, as well as none to average them all out.
+- You can load prices from The Albion Online Data Project, choosing one or more Buy Locations, as well as none to average them all out.
-- There are 3 types of prices that can be loadded:
+- There are 3 types of prices that can be loaded:
   - Buy Order: this loads up the highest buy order price from AODP.
 It'll automatically add a setup fee when calculating profits.
 Use this if you're setting up buy orders for your upgrade items.
   - Sell Order: this loads up the lowest sell order price from AODP.
 There's no setup fee, since this is an insta-buy from the market.
   - Average Price: this loads up the average trade value for the given number of days.
 By design, we add setup fee to this, since it's hard to insta-buy for the average price.